-The Encyclopaedia is a project of the Geneva Academy of International Humanitarian Law and Human Rights launched on 2 December 2013.
-The Enyclopaedia aims to provide accurate, up-to-date information on weapons, the effects of their use, and their regulation under international and national law, in a format that is accessible to non-specialists.+ Find out more
+The Encyclopedia is a project of the Geneva Academy of International Humanitarian Law and Human Rights launched on 2 December 2013.
+The Enyclopedia aims to provide accurate, up-to-date information on weapons, the effects of their use, and their regulation under public international law, in a format that is accessible to non-specialists.+ Find out more

 The prohibition of superfluous injury or unnecessary suffering leads to an apparent incongruity in international humanitarian law (IHL): while it would be generally lawful to kill a combatant, it is unlawful inevitably to inflict injuries or suffering beyond what is necessary to render them hors de combat.

 Historically, the emergence of the concept of superfluous injury or unnecessary suffering marked the development of the first prohibitions and limitations on weapons that revolved around the protection of combatants.
 The first clear formulation of the logic underlying what is meant by ‘unnecessary’ suffering appears in the context of the prohibition of a specific weapon, namely Explosive Projectiles Under 400 Grammes Weight (‘exploding bullets’).
 The Preamble of the 1868 St Petersburg Declaration banning such ammunition articulated the rationale of the concept as follows:

 [Considering] that the only legitimate object which states should endeavour to accomplish during war is to weaken the military forces of the enemy;

 That for this purpose it is sufficient to disable the greatest possible number of men;

 That this object would be exceeded by the employment of arms which uselessly aggravate the suffering of disabled men, or render their death inevitable;